Pylons/pyramid/docs/designdefense.rst

-The encouragement to use decorators which perform population of an external registry has an unintended consequence: the application developer now must assert ownership of every codepath that executes Python module scope code.
-Module-scope code is presumed by the current crop of decorator-based microframeworks to execute once and only once; if it executes more than once, weird things will start to happen.
+The encouragement to use decorators which perform population of an external registry has an unintended consequence: the application developer now must assert ownership of every code path that executes Python module scope code.
+Module-scope code is presumed by the current crop of decorator-based microframeworks to execute once and only once.
+If it executes more than once, weird things will start to happen.
 It is up to the application developer to maintain this invariant.
-Unfortunately, however, in reality, this is an impossible task, because, Python programmers *do not own the module scope codepath, and never will*.
-Anyone who tries to sell you on the idea that they do is simply mistaken.
+Unfortunately, in reality this is an impossible task, because Python programmers *do not own the module scope code path, and never will*.
+Anyone who tries to sell you on the idea that they do so is simply mistaken.
 Test runners that you may want to use to run your code's tests often perform imports of arbitrary code in strange orders that manifest bugs like the one demonstrated above.
 API documentation generation tools do the same.
-Some people even think it's safe to use the Python ``reload`` command or delete objects from ``sys.modules``, each of which has hilarious effects when used against code that has import-time side effects.
+Some people even think it's safe to use the Python ``reload`` command, or delete objects from ``sys.modules``, each of which has hilarious effects when used against code that has import-time side effects.

-Global-registry-mutating microframework programmers therefore will at some point need to start reading the tea leaves about what *might* happen if module scope code gets executed more than once like we do in the previous paragraph.
-When Python programmers assume they can use the module-scope codepath to run arbitrary code (especially code which populates an external registry), and this assumption is challenged by reality, the application developer is often required to undergo a painful, meticulous debugging process to find the root cause of an inevitably obscure symptom.
-The solution is often to rearrange application import ordering or move an import statement from module-scope into a function body.
-The rationale for doing so can never be expressed adequately in the checkin message which accompanies the fix and can't be documented succinctly enough for the benefit of the rest of the development team so that the problem never happens again.
+Global registry-mutating microframework programmers therefore will at some point need to start reading the tea leaves about what *might* happen if module scope code gets executed more than once, like we do in the previous paragraph.
+When Python programmers assume they can use the module-scope code path to run arbitrary code (especially code which populates an external registry), and this assumption is challenged by reality, the application developer is often required to undergo a painful, meticulous debugging process to find the root cause of an inevitably obscure symptom.
+The solution is often to rearrange application import ordering, or move an import statement from module-scope into a function body.
+The rationale for doing so can never be expressed adequately in the commit message which accompanies the fix, and can't be documented succinctly enough for the benefit of the rest of the development team so that the problem never happens again.
 It will happen again, especially if you are working on a project with other people who haven't yet internalized the lessons you learned while you stepped through module-scope code using ``pdb``.
-This is a really pretty poor situation to find yourself in as an application developer: you probably didn't even know your or your team signed up for the job, because the documentation offered by decorator-based microframeworks don't warn you about it.
+This is a very poor situation in which to find yourself as an application developer: you probably didn't even know you or your team signed up for the job, because the documentation offered by decorator-based microframeworks don't warn you about it.

 Folks who have a large investment in eager decorator-based configuration that populates an external data structure (such as microframework authors) may